atomecorp/atome/documentation/basic.md

 - **Type Identification**: Easily identify the type of object you're dealing with through the `type` method.
 - **Parent-Child Relationships**: Any object can have another object as its child, allowing for complex nested structures.
-- **Multiple Parenting**: Objects can have multiple parents, enabling versatile and dynamic object relationships.
 - **Multiple Rendering**: Objects can be rendered in multiple ways simultaneously, such as text description, audio description, and on-screen rendering.
 - **Code Rendering**: The framework supports code rendering through technologies like Opal or WebAssembly, offering even